The Introvert ENFP

 ENFPs can actually become drained by people, especially ones who are rude or shallow.
 Certain traits leave them feeling more emotionally drained than anything else.
-This is a quality often found in introverts, which can make it rather surprising that ENFPs share this as well.
-While they crave connections and interaction with people, it has to be something meaningful and interesting.
-ENFPs don’t like being bored by mindless chatter, and actually find this very draining.
+This is a quality often found in introverts, which can make it somewhat surprising that ENFPs share this as well.
+While they crave connections and interaction with people, it must be meaningful and interesting.
+ENFPs don’t like being bored by mindless chatter and actually find this very draining.
 Most people can push their buttons in some ways, and so ENFPs can appear more introverted sometimes because of it.

 They Can Become Hermits

 There are times when the ENFP goes through avoiding interacting entirely, and this can definitely make them appear like introverts.
 They will spend a lot of time inside, not wanting to go out and face others.
 This often happens when certain functions are presenting themselves more, and makes the ENFP appear very introverted.
 They don’t want to interact with people and don’t want to bother getting off the couch.
 They might spend hours playing video games, watching movies, or just daydreaming.
 People might assume there is something wrong with the ENFP when this happens, but in truth, they are just going through a phase in their lives where they need to be inside their own minds.

 Eventually living this way will cause the ENFP to feel stagnant, and so they will require some sort of change and new activity to dive into.
 It is often natural for them to go back and forth between trying new things and simply wanting to be away from the world.
 They can become a bit cynical and just don’t have the external energy to spend around others or out in the world.

 Meaningless Chatter Annoys Them